Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

-To evaluate the effectiveness of the proposed TCSSM model, extensive comparisons were conducted against a broad spectrum of recent RSVQA and CDVQA methods: RSVQA \cite{lobry2020rsvqa}, RSIVQA \cite{zheng2021mutual}, CDVQA \cite{yuan2022change}, BiModal \cite{bazi2022bi}, SOBA \cite{wang2024earthvqa}, RSADapter \cite{wang2024rsadapter}, and EarthVQANet \cite{wang2024earthvqanet}.
-Moreover, as the aforementioned methods were not originally designed for CDVQA tasks, a uniform evaluation protocol was adopted to ensure fairness.
-Specifically, for all models (except those indicated with +), the pre- and post-event images were concatenated along the channel dimension and fed into the visual backbone in a consistent manner.
+Extensive comparisons were conducted against a broad spectrum of recent methods: RSVQA \cite{lobry2020rsvqa}, RSIVQA \cite{zheng2021mutual}, CDVQA \cite{yuan2022change}, BiModal \cite{bazi2022bi}, SOBA \cite{wang2024earthvqa}, RSAdapter \cite{wang2024rsadapter}, and EarthVQANet \cite{wang2024earthvqanet}.
+However, with the exception of \cite{yuan2022change}, all the aforementioned methods have been proposed originally for RSVQA and not CDVQA, and hence only use a single scene as input, and not a bi-temporal pair.
+That is why, for the sake of fairness, their respective visual backbones have been provided as input with a concatenation of the pre- and post-event images.

-In total, ten different regions were considered in the experiments, each corresponding to a distinct target domain: Bata, Beirut, Goma, Les Cayes, Hawaii, La Palma, Derna, Marshall, Moulay Brahim, and Antakya.
-For example, in the case where Bata serves as the target domain, the remaining regions—Beirut, Goma, Les Cayes, Hawaii, La Palma, Derna, Marshall, Moulay Brahim, and Antakya—are used as source domains.
-For all models, the training and validation splits were derived exclusively from the source domains.
-To ensure consistency throughout the analysis, the region names were used as labels in Table \ref{tab:transposed_performance}.
+For all models, the training and validation splits were derived exclusively from the source domains as per the DG setting.